Not mentioned on

 Sovereign Harbour, Eastbourne, East Sussex, England; before buying or leasing or renting a property here

-facts about expensive covenants and more unique to this area
+are not complying with legislation requiring them to show the full facts about expensive covenants and more unique to this area

 By Keith A. Forbes